rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 **CLARIFICATION**
 The default definitions allow to define any section hierarchy.

-Note that the "height" of a section hierarchy can initially be understood as the section tree's vertical size (aka. outline height).
-In addition to that, the "width" of a section hierarchy refers to the tree's horizontal size (i.e. the largest number of sections that have the same outline depth).
-Hence, any tree can be defined, if both dimensions are unrestricted.
+Note that the "height" of a section hierarchy, if drawn onto a flat surface, can initially be understood as the section tree's vertical size (aka. outline height).
+In addition to that, the "width" of a section hierarchy refers to the tree's horizontal size (i.e. the largest number of sections on any outline level).
+Therefore, any section hierarchy can be defined, if both dimensions are unrestricted.
+Which is, because any section can be understood to represent its very own section hierarchy.

 * A section hierarchy of any height/depth can be defined.